 As opposed to offering varied treatment program options like most private detox facilities, detoxing in a hospital setting usually limits you to 12-step program meetings and treatment techniques.
 This limits the opportunities to try different addiction treatment therapies, which you may find more helpful than just the typical 12-step approach.

 Since funding for detox hospitalization is far more limited than that of the private sector, the amenities, including addiction treatment therapy techniques, will be restricted.
-You will not have access to any personal items, and recreation is usually limited to one hour outside and a single television set in the community room.
+You will not have access to any personal items, and recreation is usually limited to one hour outside and a TV only in the community room.